Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 Wix

 When it comes time to build your site, Wix is one of the easiest options.
-The Wix Editor uses a drag-and-drop website builder tool where you merely click on a page element, hold it, and move it where you want it on the webpage.
-Building your site is hardly a challenge; deciding how you’d like it to look, might be.
+The Wix Editor uses a drag-and-drop website builder tool where you merely click on a page element hold it, and move it where you want it on the webpage.
+Building your site is hardly a challenge; deciding how you’d like it to look might be.

 WordPress

 WordPress.com offers themes as well, although the number of free options is nowhere near what is being provided by Wix.
 Some premium themes offer more functionality but are a little harder to set up.
-Premium themes are included with a premium subscription (premium, business, or eCommerce) or can be purchased individually.
+Premium themes are included with a premium subscription (premium, business or eCommerce) or can be purchased individually.

-Customizing a theme on WordPress is as easy as customizing a Wix theme.
-To do so, select appearance and then themes.
-Your chosen theme will be highlighted, and you’ll see an option to customize.
 Like Wix, you can adjust the colors (font can be modified on individual pages), but you can also change the title and tagline of your website, add a logo for your site or even adjust the layout via site menus.
 WordPress customization also includes the ability to add CSS, making it possible to create exactly what you want without creating a custom template if you know how to code.

-Plugins and Apps
+Plugins and apps

 Popular WordPress plugins:

-• Forms: collect information from your site visitors
+- Forms: collect information from your site visitors

-• Analytics: collect information about your site visitors
+- Analytics: collect information about your site visitors

-• SEO Optimization: prepare your website for search engines
+- SEO optimization: prepare your website for search engines

-• Email Marketing: make it easy for site visitors to opt-in to emails
+- Email marketing: make it easy for site visitors to opt-in to emails

-• Security: protect your website from threats
+- Security: protect your website from threats

-• Backup: automatically store copies of your website
+- Backup: automatically store copies of your website

-• Chat: add chat functionality to your site
+- Chat: add chat functionality to your site

 Popular Wix apps:

-• Forms: collect information from your site visitors
+- Forms: collect information from your site visitors

-• Analytics: collect information about your site visitors
+- Analytics: collect information about your site visitors

-• Chat: add chat functionality to your site
+- Chat: add chat functionality to your site

-• Blog: add a blog to your site
+- Blog: add a blog to your site

-• Store: add an online store to your website
+- Store: add an online store to your website

-• Social media: connect a social media account to your site
+- Social media: connect a social media account to your site

-Unlike WordPress, there isn’t a popular SEO plugin for Wix, but that doesn’t mean Wix doesn’t focus on SEO.
-Keep reading to learn about Wix vs WordPress SEO.
 In most cases, plugins and apps are created by third parties, so you’ll need to do your research to select a reliable option.
-Although Wix has fewer options overall, many of their apps are developed by Wix.
-This means they are guaranteed to work with your site.
+Although Wix has fewer options overall, many of their apps are developed by Wix, meaning they’re guaranteed to work with your site.

-Creating an Ecommerce Site on Wix and WordPress
+Creating an ecommerce site on Wix and WordPress

 Wix